mostafabahaa25/Hierarchical-Relational-Networks-for-GARR/README.md

 | RCRG-2R-21C | \- | \- | 89.4% |

 Notes:
-- `Temporal`: postfix is used to indicate model work with a sequence of frames, not a frame.
+- The `-temporal` suffix indicates models operating on sequences of frames rather than single-frame inputs.
-- `-conc` postfix is used to indicate concatenation pooling instead of max-pooling.
+- The `-conc` suffix denotes the use of concatenation pooling instead of max pooling.
-- The original paper did not clearly specify where the LSTM unit should be integrated into the model.
+- The original paper does not explicitly specify the integration point of the LSTM module within the architecture.
+To address this ambiguity, three temporal variants were implemented:
-  To explore this, I implemented three possible variants:
-  - `V1`: LSTM **before** the relational layer → allows the relational layer to learn richer spatio-temporal features.
+  - `V1`: LSTM **before** the relational layer, allowing the relational operator to learn richer spatio-temporal person representations.
-  - `V2`: LSTM **after** the relational layer → enhances the relational features with temporal modeling.
+  - `V2`: LSTM **after** the relational layer, enabling temporal modeling over relationally enhanced features.
-  - `V3`: LSTMs **both before and after** the relational layer → combines the strengths of V1 and V2.
+  - `V3`: LSTMs **both before and after** the relational layer, combining the benefits of V1 and V2.
-- I decided to train `RCRG-2R-11C-conc` only, since it achieved the best performance in both my implementation and the paper’s results.
+- Training was focused on the `RCRG-2R-11C-conc` configuration, as it consistently achieved the strongest performance in both the original paper and the current implementation.
-- I implemented `B1-no-relations-temporal` to evaluate the impact of the relational layer (This model was not included in the original paper).
+- The `B1-no-relations-temporal` baseline was implemented to explicitly evaluate the impact of relational modeling in the temporal setting; this baseline was not included in the original paper.

 #### Attention Models (new baseline):

-- Uses 2 relational layers (2R).
-The graphs of these two layers are one clique (11C) of all players, but this time using a graph attentional operator instead of an MLP for the relational layers.
+- Uses two relational layers (2R) operating on a single clique (1C) containing all players, where the standard MLP-based relational operator is replaced with a **graph attention mechanism** to dynamically weight inter-person interactions.

 ###### My Scores (Accuracy)